The Dirty Secret Behind “Loan Comparison” Sites

 Conclusion: You can’t compare offers that were never made.

-Also, some banks intentionally advertise higher rates as part of a controlled risk appetite strategy.
-These institutions aren't trying to compete on price—they're protecting their loan books by attracting a more stable, less price-sensitive segment of borrowers.
-By displaying higher advertised rates, they deter risky applicants who are purely rate-shopping and instead filter in customers who value speed, brand trust, or bundled services.
-This selective positioning helps the bank maintain portfolio quality and reduce loan defaults, even if it means appearing less competitive.
+Some banks intentionally advertise higher rates as part of a controlled risk appetite strategy.
+These institutions aren’t trying to compete on price – they’re protecting their loan books by attracting a more stable, less price-sensitive segment of borrowers.
+By displaying higher advertised rates, they deter risky applicants who are purely rate-shopping, and instead filter in customers who value speed, brand trust, or bundled services.
+So there isn’t anything inherently wrong.
+That is why you see them fluctuating from time to time.
+Did you think a bank suddenly got more competitive the next month?
+If your risk profile is good, even if Bank A advertised a higher rate, you might actually get a lower rate than what Bank B chose to advertise.

 --